All calls shared ahead of entry with time to prepare and join the trade.

 Real-Time Trade Calls

-Valhallafutures broadcasts real-time trade calls in the CME Index Futures for the 1st Frame of each trading day, from the 9:30am ET market opening, to usually around 11 to 11:15am ET.
+Valhallafutures broadcasts real-time trade calls, exclusively in the CME Index Futures for the 1st Frame of each trading day, from the 9:30am ET market opening, to usually around 11 to 11:15am ET.

 The tools and methodology used to make these calls are the same ValhallaFutures has taught over the last 15 years in its Futures Trading Course, some of which can be found in two books, titled: Pivots, Patterns and Intraday Swing Trades, and its companion book on trading psychology, True Self, both available in inexpensive Kindle editions online at Amazon.com, and other dealers.